Fix: The WordPress REST API

 The WordPress REST API is the best way to access or modify WordPress data asynchronously without slowing down your site or your admin.
 You can expect the whole WordPress admin to use it someday (and you will love it when it is).
 If you are worried about the security of the REST API, check the end of this article.
 If you get an error related to the REST API, it might be two things : it’s either that the WordPress REST API is not enabled, or that one of the requests to it was rejected or failed.

 This article is being improved based on my users’ feedback.
 I will improve this troubleshooting little by little, so don’t hesitate to share your issues or your findings in the comments.
 Thank you :)

-Check if the WordPress REST API is enabled
+Is the WordPress REST API enabled?

 Visit your Settings > Permalinks.
 Make sure Plain is not selected.
 Usually, Post Name is the best choice.
 Even if everything is fine, click on Save Changes.
 That will rewrite/repair your .htaccess.

 Are you using a security plugin?
 They might block the REST API.
 Make sure it doesn’t.
 Known plugins to do that are :

 - Plugin Organizer

 Certain lines of code can be written to disable the REST API.
 If you find those, simply delete them.